I sparked Syria’s revolution as a teenage boy – now I’m here to finish it

 “We want Syria to be better than before.
 But frankly, I already lost my future.
 The future of the next generation is what matters,” he says, clutching his assault rifle.

-“I pray for them—that they won’t face the torture we faced, that they won’t have weapons, that they won’t live in wars we did, that they will have safety and security we all deserve.”
+“I pray for them – that they won’t face the torture we faced, that they won’t have weapons, that they won’t live in wars like we did, that they will have the safety and security we all deserve.”

 Join our commenting forum